nightroman/FarNet/FSharpFar/README.md

 }
 ```

+**Scripts debugging**

+For debugging, use temporary FarNet modules, see [Projects](#projects).

+> FSharp.Compiler.Service stopped supporting script debugging (38.0+).

 ***
 ## Using fsx.exe tool

-The included `fsx.exe` may be used like F# official `fsi.exe` for running
+The included `fsx.exe` may be used for running
-scripts and interactive without Far Manager.
+scripts or interactive sessions without Far Manager.

 `fsx.exe` does not depend on FarNet, FSharpFar, and Far Manager.
 It just uses F# services installed with FSharpFar.

-`fsx.exe` supports `*.fs.ini` configurations and includes minor
+Comparing to the official F# interactive, `fsx.exe` supports `*.fs.ini`
-interactive improvements.
+configurations and includes minor interactive improvements.

 **Usage**